IRA Restrictions – A Guide To Your Best IRA

 Restrictions

-You can force your employer to make this plan available either.
+You can’t force your employer to make this plan available either.

-If you have the cash to contribute to this plan do it.
+Bottom line – If you have the cash to contribute to this plan, do it.
 It is a great tax deduction and a way to force yourself to save for the future.

-Once you do the roll over, you can make contributions to it as if it’s a traditional IRA with the same limits. ($5,000, $6,000 if you are 50 or older)
+Once you do the rollover, you can make contributions to it as if it’s a traditional IRA with the same limits listed above.

 Once the money from an employer plan is rolled over to Rollover IRA, you are subject to the same restrictions as the traditional IRA.

-The only choice you have here is whether or not to roll a 401(k) (or other employer plan) to a Rollover IRA.
-That has pros and cons and the subject of a post in and of itself.
+Bottom line – The only choice you have here is whether or not to keep the money at your former employer or do a tax-free IRA rollover.
+That has pros and cons and is the subject of a post in and of itself.
 The argument for is that you have much more control and flexibility.
 The argument against is that with an employer plan, you may have more favorable distribution options.

 I personally like the deductible plans rather than Roth because I have no idea what the government is going to do in the future and I like having the deduction now.
 Perhaps this is short-term thinking.
-Anyway, that’s why I’d go for the Roth only if I don’t have deductible plan that’s available.
+Anyway, that’s why I’d only go for the Roth if I didn’t have a deductible plan available.

 What kind of plan do you have?
 Why do you participate in it and not some other plan?